Amor1205/linux/c2/n.md

  base members use public & protected. inheritance way : public.
 By default : private inheritance(base is public), public inheritance(base is struct)

+AND :
+for derived members, they can pass their value & address & reference to their base member.
+like:      child -> parent
+{
+	Person p;
+	Student s;

+	p = s;
+	Person* ptr = &s;
+	Person& ref = s;
+}
+It is called "assignment compatible"(or slice) (only public inheritance). there is no type conversion. (type conversion will generate temporary variable, must add const before s like this: const Person& ref = s)

+But : parent -------xxxxxxx---> child . can't do it.
+exception:
+{
+	//pointer:
+	Student* pptr = (Student*)&p;
+	//reference:
+	Student& rref = (Student&)p;

+	//need coercion.
+	// risk of crossing the border.  ----very dangerous!
+}